patrickingle/cordova-template-jqm/README.md

 cordova create hello com.example.hello HelloWorld --template https://github.com/patrickingle/cordova-template-jqm.git

-# Adding platform support

-Issue each command separately,

-cd hello

-cordova platform add browser
+# After creating a new project using this template

+1. Ensure the file add-plugins.sh under the hooks path has executable permissions

+2. Change to the project root folder: cd projectFolder

-cordova platform add android
+3. Issue the command: cordova platform ls, this command will pull some base plugins and add browser, ios, android and windows platforms

-cordova platform add ios